csestuit/dcos-config-backup/README.md

 This program uses a ***_local buffer_*** to temporarily store in memory:

-* the information received from a cluster (before writing it to disk for backup) or
+* the information received from a cluster (before writing it to disk for backup), or
 * the information loaded from disk (before posting it to a running cluster to restore it)